muratera/nbs/information.md

 Support Gladiator Duels With a one-time donation of €10 The vip commands on the server are as follows:

-.vresize
+- .vresize
-.vresizewp
+- .vresizewp
-.vgivewp list & .vgivewp [name]
+- .vgivewp list & .vgivewp [name]
-.gravity
+- .gravity
-.wackstick
+- .wackstick
-.cvk
+- .cvk
-.tpp
+- .tpp
-.pavise
+- .pavise
-.food
+- .food
-Help
-.Clone
-tp
-tp list
-FT10

 Created by Sulla